 This is definitely a cry for help!

-Meet Mayday, a No-Kill Furniture Rescue original.
-Mayday was constructed of reclaimed wood here at our shop over a decade ago at the request of a friend.
-At the time she wanted it unfinished.
-She painted it herself, with a light beige paint and attached the cast iron star.
-Eventually she passed it on to another friend who may have used it in a child’s room based on the funky paint job on the top of the table! 😝 Mayday was re-homed again and eventually found her way back to our shelter.
+Meet Mayday, she was constructed of reclaimed wood here at our shop over a decade ago at the request of a friend.
+Eventually she passed it on to another friend who may have used it in a child’s room based on the funky paint job on the top of the table! 😝 Mayday was re-homed again and eventually found her way back to us.

-I started by cleaning with soap and water and removing the chewing gum wads stuck to the underside!
+I started by cleaning with soap and water and removing the wads of chewing gum stuck to the underside!

 I filled in some of the holes with wood putty and gave her a quick scuff with sandpaper and she was ready for her new paint job!